-- ▶ PCI DSS (Data Security Standard) is the global repository of requirements and procedures to provide guidelines that applies to all entities involved in the payment processing (merchants or transit operators, processors, acquirers, issuers and any services providers (hosting, networking)).
-The requirements address data protection but also information systems monitoring, staff skills and access restriction and regular checks. - PCI PTS (PIN Transaction Security) requirements focus on the protection of the cardholder PIN.
-Even if the PIN is not used with validation device in transit, these requirements included in the implementation can ease the PCI DSS assessment. - ▶ P2PE (Point-to-point encryption) provides a set of requirements to secure the cardholder data transmission between the payment terminal and the payment acquiring system thanks to cryptography.
+- PCI DSS (Data Security Standard) is the global repository of requirements and procedures to provide guide-lines that applies to all entities involved in the payment processing (merchants or transit operators, processors, acquirers, issuers and any services providers (hosting, networking)).
+These mandatory requirements address data protection but also information systems monitoring, staff skills and access restriction and regular checks.
+There are multiple ways to achieve PCI DSS compliance, such as: - PCI PTS (PIN Transaction Security) requirements focus on the protection of the cardholder PIN.
+Even if the PIN is not used with validation device in transit, these requirements included in the implementation can ease the PCI DSS assessment. - P2PE (Point-to-point encryption) provides a set of requirements to secure the cardholder data transmission between the payment terminal and the payment acquiring system thanks to cryptography.
 This makes the transmitted data unreadable if stolen.
 This encryption requires security keys and strong management processes.